 The longer time required is due to the necessity for completing the diagnostic assessment (available only once per year due to the small number of applicants), completing any additional study required, and meeting the fluency requirements.

-- i) The College does not conduct credential assessments. - j) If your organization conducts competency assessments: - i.
-Describe the methodology used to evaluate competency.
+- i) The College does not conduct credential assessments. - i) If your organization conducts competency assessments: